 - h.
 Exception 13 fault will occur if the memory operand in CS, DS, ES, FS, or GS cannot be used due to either a segment limit violation or an access rights violation.
-If a stack limit is violated, an exception 12 occurs. - For segment load operations, the CPL, RPL, and DPL must agree with the privilege rules to avoid an exception 13 fault.
+If a stack limit is violated, an exception 12 occurs. - i.
+For segment load operations, the CPL, RPL, and DPL must agree with the privilege rules to avoid an exception 13 fault.
 The segment's descriptor must indicate "present" or exception 11 (CS, DS, ES, FS, GS not present).
 If the SS register is loaded and a stack segment not present is detected, an exception 12 occurs. - j.
 All segment descriptor accesses in the GDT or LDT made by this instruction will automatically assert LOCK# to maintain descriptor integrity in multiprocessor systems. - k.
 JMP, CALL, INT, RET, and IRET instructions referring to another code segment will cause an exception 13, if an applicable privilege rule is violated. - 1.
 An exception 13 fault occurs if CPL is greater than 0 (0 is the most privileged level). - m.
 An exception 13 fault occurs if CPL is greater than IOPL. - n.
 The IF bit of the flag register is not updated if CPL is greater than IOPL.
 The IOPL and VM fields of the flag register are updated only if CPL = 0. - o.
 The PE bit of the MSW (CR0) cannot be reset by this instruction.
 Use MOV into CRO if desiring to reset the PE bit. - p.
 Any violation of privilege rules as apply to the selector operand does not cause a Protection exception, rather, the zero flag is cleared. - q.
 If the coprocessor's memory operand violates a segment limit or segment access rights, an exception 13 fault will occur before the ESC instruction is executed.
 An exception 12 fault will occur if the stack limit is violated by the operand's starting address. - r.
-The destination of a JMP, CALL, INT, RET, or IRET must be in the defined limit of a code segment or an exception 13 fault will occur.
+The destination of a JMP, CALL, INT, RET, or IRET must be in the defined limit of a code segment or an exception 13 fault will occur. - s.
+All memory accesses using this instruction are non-cacheable as this instruction uses SMM address space.